Where to Discuss?

 self._sheet['I2:K2'].merge(True)

-That’s all for main title of the column block.
+That’s it for the main title of the column block.

 Helper: Format Cell Rectangle.